keven-bardales/eventsApp.github.io/README.md

 1. Clone the repository: [`https://github.com/keven-bardales/eventsApp_Node_Express.git`](https://github.com/keven-bardales/eventsApp_Node_Express.git)
 2. Install the dependencies: `npm install`
-3. Configure the MySQL database connection in the `.env` file.
-By default is on Port 3000 and I include a script to create the database in mysql.
+3. Configure the MySQL database connection in the root folder of the repo you will find the file you can import the database to MYSQL so you can create it and also you need to modify the config file for the database user and password to setup your local MySql connection.
-4. Run the application: `npm start`
+5. Run the application: `npm start`

 ## Documentation